 Why not offer to come in and share your expertise or talent with the class for the next school term?
 Teachers are always appreciative when parents can use their skills to help educate their pupils.
 You don’t have to be an artist or a computer whizz.
 Offer to come in and sit with kids during their reading hour or help with maths or start a chess club.

-(NB You do need to be garda-vetted so making this offer now will allow some time to arrange that and for the teacher to think through the schedule for the new term).
+(NB: In Ireland, you do need to be Garda vetted so making this offer now will allow some time to arrange that and for the teacher to think through the schedule for the new term).

 #5.
 A Plant